FAITH and BELIEF

 Faith is not a Jewish concept, and in fact the word is used only twice in the Old Testament; which helps explain why the Jews had so much trouble understanding Jesus.
 They had been taught to live by Obedience; which is what God wants.
 But their obedience had shifted from God -- to man in the form of traditions that hid God and His Word from their eyes.
 Love, Mercy and Faith were foreign to them.
 Therefore God and Jesus were also alien.

 God wants (in fact - demands) obedience.
 And the way that obedience to God is demonstrated is in how we relate to one another, that is, others who are made in God's image.
-Jesus said that if we don't love one another, we don't love God.
+John said that if we don't love one another, we don't love God.
 (1John 4:20)

 Faith was one of the "Mysteries" hidden from the O.T.
 Jews, but revealed to us in the N.T.
 The O.T. exemplifies Faith by the Saints like Moses and Abraham; while the N.T. explains their actions.
 This is one reason we need to read and have some understanding of the O.T.
 We also need to know that Jesus was the fulfillment of the O.T. laws and prophesies (as well as Types and Shadows), without which Jesus would not make much sense.
 And conversely, without Jesus the Old Testament doesn't make sense nor is it believable.